starlingvibes/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-function that prints n elements of an array of integers prints n elements of an array of integers function that copies the string pointed to by src, including the null byte to the buffer pointed to by dest
+function that prints n elements of an array of integers prints n elements of an array of integers function that copies the string pointed to by src, including the null byte to the buffer pointed to by dest function that converts a string to an integer